Do you have a goal of making money with your blog?

 And that is why that post has never made a dime.

-You can write to educate, to validate, or to share your opinion on anything that someone might search for.
+You can write to educate, to validate, or to share your opinion on anything as long as it’s something that someone might search for.
 In any niche.
 Photography, sewing, parenting, finance, home making, healthy living, weight loss, wine making, stain removing.
 Anything.
 (That said, some niches will be far more profitable than others, and this might be something to take into consideration when choosing a niche.)

 Create content for other people.